 Furthermore, students focus on building leadership through volunteering with organizations such as Oak Grove Retirement, Meadow Creek Retirement Center and Neighbor Works in our community and conducting school wide events.

 At Phoenix we recognize that student involvement in the community and with their peers is a key component to student success, both in and outside the classroom.
 Student clubs and organizations allow our students to pursue their interests and be a part of something.

-Student Government leads at least one community based fundraiser each year.
+Student Leadership leads at least one community based fundraiser each year.
 For the 2014-15 school year the fundraiser was a Holiday Change drive, where the club raised over $300 and with votes from their Pathways classes, donated the proceeds to the Saving Grace Pet Adoption Center in Roseburg.
-Additionally, Student Government is responsible for reviewing student requests for off campus lunch privileges under the guidance of school officials.

 Community 101 is a course that also functions like a student organization.
 This program provides students with opportunities to develop leadership skills and community awareness through civic engagement and professional development.
 Along with fundraising, completing campus beautification projects, and logging many hours of community volunteer service, students work collaboratively to complete an annual grant project.
 This project consist of students, as a class, developing a mission statement that is used to determine to who they will award a $5,000 grant given to them by the Crane Creek of the Oregon Community Foundation.
 Students also coordinate and execute an annual grant award ceremony & volunteer recognition breakfast for the school.
 Current sights that students are involved with are the Wildlife Safari and Roseburg Parks.